-As of December 31, 2008, we had \$3.9 billion of outstanding indebtedness on a consolidated basis.
-As of December 31, 2008, approximately \$723 million principal amount of this debt is required to be paid through 2011.
+As of December 31, 2009, we had \$3.3 billion of outstanding indebtedness on a consolidated basis.
+As of December 31, 2009, approximately \$649 million principal amount of this debt is required to be paid through 2012, including \$45 million of debentures redeemed in 2010, but excluding \$432 million borrowed from the money pool.
 Our future financing activities may be significantly affected by, among other things:

-- general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the markets in which we operate; - maintenance of acceptable credit ratings; - market expectations regarding our future earnings and cash flows; - · market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; and - provisions of relevant tax and securities laws.
+- · general economic and capital market conditions; - · credit availability from financial institutions and other lenders; - investor confidence in us and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our future earnings and cash flows; - market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; - · our exposure to RRI in connection with its indemnification obligations arising in connection with its separation from CenterPoint Energy; and - provisions of relevant tax and securities laws.

-Our current credit ratings are discussed in "Management's Narrative Analysis of Results of Operations - Liquidity - Impact on Liquidity of a Downgrade in Credit Ratings" in Item 7 of this report.
+Our current credit ratings are discussed in "Management's Narrative Analysis of Results of Operations- Liquidity - Impact on Liquidity of a Downgrade in Credit Ratings" in Item 7 of this report.
 These credit ratings may not remain in effect for any given period of time and one or more of these ratings may be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are not recommendations to buy, sell or hold our securities.
 Each rating should be evaluated independently of any other rating.
 Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to access capital on acceptable terms.

-The financial condition and liquidity of our parent company could affect our access to capital, our credit standing and our financial condition.
+The creditworthiness and liquidity of our parent company and our affiliates could affect our creditworthiness and liquidity.